TECH-YARD/Dentalist-default-/INSTRUCTIONS.md

 7. Include a timeline information that ranges from identification of project - planning - implementation -

 8. ALTERNATIVELY, use this notion template and upload it upon project completion.
 LINK: https://www.notion.so/Project-management-4f2aa80294474734a632d9fc3ba7c00b

+9. LASTLY, use any language of your choice having decided as a team and achieve the end result.